Making Herbal Oil Infusions

 I can’t tell you how many times I’ve found a random jar of infused *something* with no label.
 At the time, I thought “I’ll label it later… I know what’s in there.”
 Trust me.
 In as little as a week, you probably WILL NOT remember what’s in that jar.
 Please label your jars.
 It’s so painful to have to throw away a precious infusion because you have no clue what’s in it.

-I’m still hoping that if I hang onto these long enough, I’ll eventually remember what they are.
-Don’t be like me.
+A part of me is hoping that if I hang onto these long enough, I’ll eventually remember what they are.
+Yeah.
+Not going to happen.